GoogleCloudPlatform/k8s-config-connector/tests/e2e/testdata/scenarios/README.md

 * Setting `TEST: READ-OBJECT` skips the apply; we read the current value of the object without changing it.

+* Setting `TEST: READ-OBJECT-AND-COMPARE-SPEC` does what `TEST: READ-OBJECT` does and compares the spec of the golden objects of the current step and the step configured in `TARGET_STEP_FOR_READ_AND_COMPARE`.

 * Setting `TEST: DELETE` will delete the KCC object and wait for the deletion to complete; it will automatically skip the GCP export and the kube export.
 It suffices to set